 All of our financial professionals, employees, and contractors are paid a salary or hourly wage.
 They do not receive commissions and they do not receive a higher income when you invest.

-DO YOUR FINANCIAL PROFESSIONALS HAVE ANY LEGAL OR DISCIPLINARY HISTORY?
+DO YOU OR YOUR FINANCIAL PROFESSIONALS HAVE ANY LEGAL OR DISCIPLINARY HISTORY?

 As a financial professional, do you have any disciplinary history?
 For what type of conduct?